tylergross97/pdx_somatic_variant_calling/README.md

 This pipeline is designed to perform [somatic short variant calling](https://www.garvan.org.au/news-resources/science-explained/types-of-variants) (SNPs Indels) from [patient-derived xenograft (PDX) models](https://en.wikipedia.org/wiki/Patient_derived_xenograft).
 Specifically, the pipeline, was built to handle [whole-exome sequencing (WES)](https://www.illumina.com/techniques/sequencing/dna-sequencing/targeted-resequencing/exome-sequencing.html) data without a matched-normal sample, which is referred to tumor-only variant calling.

 Although somatic short variant calling of PDX models without a matched-normal sample is a common task in bioinformatics, particularly in translational oncology research, it introduces a unique set of challenges that many somatic variant calling pipelines do not address.

+This pipeline can be conceptually broken down into two main steps:
+- Deconvolution (filtering) of mouse reads
+- Tumor-only somatic short variant calling of human reads

+### Deconvolution of mouse reads
-First, it is important to understand that although the tumor is implanted into the mouse, it originated from a human patient, meaning that we are interested in understanding the genome of the human tumor cells.
-However, during and after implanation of the tumor into the mouse, there is, to a varying extent, some degree of infiltration of mouse cells into the tumor.
-As discussed and explored throughly in Jo et al., 2019 [2], this can lead to false-positive variant calls that should be minimized through the explicit filtering of the reads f
+First, it is important to understand that although the tumor is implanted into the mouse, it originated from a human patient, meaning that we are interested in understanding the variants of the human tumor cells.
+However, during and after implanation of the tumor into the mouse, there is some degree of infiltration of mouse cells into the tumor.
+As discussed and explored throughly in [Jo et al., 2019](https://link.springer.com/article/10.1186/s13059-019-1849-2) [2], this can lead to false-positive variant calls that should be minimized through the explicit filtering of the reads originating the mouse.
+This pipeline utilizes the [bamcmp](https://github.com/CRUKMI-ComputationalBiology/bamcmp)[4] tool, although there are others available.

-To achieve this goal, the pipeline begins by
+### Tumor-only somatic short variant calling
+Performing somatic variant calling without a matched-normal sample also introduces challenges that must be addressed through the use of a database of common germline variants to be filtered out.
+In the case of a matched-normal sample, germline variants are defined as those present in both the matched-normal sample and the tumor sample.
+Although the use of a common germline variant database is more prone to rare germline variants showing up as false-positive somatic variant calls, this is often the reality for many researchers working with PDX models.
+[Mutect2](https://gatk.broadinstitute.org/hc/en-us/articles/360037593851-Mutect2) is a somatic short variant caller that has a tumor-only mode available and is used in this pipeline, following [GATK's best practices](https://gatk.broadinstitute.org/hc/en-us/articles/360035894731-Somatic-short-variant-discovery-SNVs-Indels).

 ## Prerequisites